BlueCity Begins U.S. IPO Process WIth $50 Million Filing (Pending:BLCT)

 Management has chosen a number of underwriters with strong connections in the Chinese investment community.
 However, IPOs on U.S. capital markets from the lead left underwriter, AMTD, have performed disappointingly in the past 12 months.

-BlueCity has done well to grow past a $100 million annual revenue run rate and is making solid progress toward net breakeven results.
+BlueCity has done well to grow past a $100 million annual revenue run rate and is making solid progress toward net break-even results.

 I look forward to learning management’s pricing and valuation assumptions for the IPO.